Notify me

 Similarly, the Omega Speedmaster:

 . . . has achieved legendary status not only in space (more about that below) but also in aviation.
 Originally designed as a racing chronograph, it became the first watch worn on the moon during the Apollo 11 mission.
-Its robust construction and precise timekeeping capabilities have made it a favorite among pilots and astronauts alike.
+Its robust construction and precise timekeeping capabilities have made it a favourite among pilots and astronauts alike.

 IWC Schaffhausen’s Pilot’s Watches: